Selecting and Preparing Objects for Scanning¶

 If you have connected just one 3D scanner to the computer, Artec Studio will select it automatically; otherwise, you must select the appropriate device from the dropdown list under the Advanced section of the Scan panel.

-Create a new project before getting started: use the button in the Workspace panel, select from the menu, or use the shortcut Ctrl + N. Once you have saved the project, you will be able to load or unload the scans as necessary and thereby limit RAM usage (see Projects, Scans and Models for details).
+Create a new project before getting started: select Projects, Scans and Models for details).from the menu, or use the shortcut Ctrl + N. Once you have saved the project, you will be able to load or unload the scans as necessary and thereby limit RAM usage (see

 Decide how many sessions you need in order to capture the entire object.
 By using a special third-party rotating table, you may be able to avoid interrupting the session and eliminate the need to turn the object by hand.
 Depending on your choice, you may